bjnath/demodocs/new_docs_dev.md

 Makefile:93: recipe for target 'version-check' failed
 make: *** [version-check] Error 1
 ```
-The scrupulous fix is to go up a level (that is, from doc to numpy) and rebuild numpy by rerunning  `pip install -e `.
-This is time-consuming because in addition to pip's running time, `make html` will rebuild everything.
-The quick workaround is to set `GITVER` as indicated, but you'll want to do the real update before committing.
+The scrupulous fix is to go up a level (that is, from doc to numpy) and reinstall numpy by rerunning  `pip install -e `.
+This is time-consuming because after the reinstall `make html` rebuilds from scratch.
+A quick workaround is to set `GITVER` as indicated, but before you submit the PR ensure your doc is clean by doing the reinstall and rebuild.

 ## Previewing the revised page